firubii/firubii.github.io/README.md

-# firubii.github.io
-Just a small website for myself
+There isn't much here, just a small website for myself